-In 2023, the Legislature expanded the Guardian Program by authorizing private schools to partner with a law enforcement or security agency to establish or assign a safe-school officer to their schools.31 The private school is responsible for any costs associated with implementing a safe-school officer, including training under the Guardian Program.32 A private school electing to implement a safe-school officer must comply with the same statutory requirements for such officers as school districts and charter schools.33
+In 2023, the Legislature expanded the Guardian Program by authorizing private schools to partner with a law enforcement or security agency to establish or assign a safe-school officer to their schools.34 The private school is responsible for any training costs associated with implementing a school guardian program and must comply with the same statutory requirements for such officers as school districts and charter schools.35

-If the county in which a private school operates does not currently participate in the Guardian Program, the private school may request the sheriff to initiate a Guardian Program for the purpose of training private school employees.34 If the local sheriff declines, the private school may contract with a sheriff of a county that has implemented a Guardian Program to provide the necessary training.35 The private school is responsible for notifying the local sheriff prior to entering into such a contract and is responsible for all costs associated with the training of private school employees to serve as guardians.36 The sheriff providing guardian training to private school employees is prohibited from comingling funds received for such training with funds received from the state for the purposes of training school district or charter school employees to serve as guardians.37
+If the county in which a private school operates does not currently participate in the Guardian Program, the private school may request the sheriff to initiate a Guardian Program for the purpose of training private school employees.36 If the local sheriff declines, the private school may contract with a sheriff of a county that has implemented a Guardian Program to provide the necessary training.37 The private school is responsible for notifying the local sheriff prior to entering into such a contract and is responsible for all costs associated with the training of private school employees to serve as guardians.38 The sheriff providing guardian training to private school employees is prohibited from comingling funds received for such training with funds received from the state for the purposes of training school district or charter school employees to serve as guardians.39

-HB 1473 (2024)
+CS/CS/HB 1473 (2024)

-HB 1473 (2024), to which this bill is linked, amends s.
-30.15, F.S., requiring sheriff's offices that certify individuals to serve as school guardians and school districts, charter schools, and private schools that appoint school guardians, to report specified information to the FDLE.
-Based on these reports, the FDLE is required to maintain a list of each person who is appointed as a school guardian, including the school guardian's name, the date on which he or she was certified as a school guardian, and the date on which he or she was appointed a school guardian, including the name of the school district, charter school, or private school to which the guardian is appointed, and, as applicable, the date their appointment as a school guardian ended.
+CS/CS/HB 1473, to which this bill is linked, amends s.
+30.15, F.S., requiring sheriff offices that certify individuals to serve as school guardians and school districts, charter schools, and private schools that appoint school guardians, to report specified information to the FDLE.
+Based on these reports, the FDLE must maintain a list of each person who is appointed as a school guardian, including the school guardian's name, the date on which he or she was certified as a school guardian, and the date on which he or she was appointed as a school guardian, including the school district, charter school, or private school to which the guardian is appointed, and, as applicable, the date his or her appointment as a school guardian ended.